sannimichaelse/blog/ckaehou7p046dc5s1aok62fm7.md

 ![cap11.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1589925653293/iUBElNlcQ.png)

 In the diagram above, the client requests a read operation from node1 after the systems were partitioned.
 Though node1 was able to return a response that makes it consistent, the data I need which is v1 is not available.
-Some systems usually return an error if the actual data the client is looking for is not available at the moment or a message to show consistencty
+Some systems usually return an error or a message if the actual data the client is looking for is not available at the moment.
+Remember that this category refers to the group of systems that sacrifice availability for consistency

 > At first glance, the CP category is confusing, i.e., a system that is consistent and partition tolerant but never available.
 CP is referring to a category of systems where availability is sacrificed only in the case of a network partition.